 The institute is a banner event sponsored by the Office of the Provost and hosted by the Teaching Engagement Program and UO Online that convenes UO faculty for an intensive, multi-day focus on teaching.
 It brings faculty together from all parts of the university to discuss teaching practices and prepare for the next academic year.
 Faculty participate in specialized workshops about specific topics and large-format core skill workshops designed build a shared understanding of teaching practices that are inclusive, engaged and research-led.

 How to Participate

-Applications for the summer 2020 institute will be available during spring term 2020.
+Applications for the summer institute are available during spring term.

 Past Pathways & Workshops

 This pathway discussed challenging and socially and intellectually urgent teaching and learning linked to UO's new undergraduate United States: Difference Inequality, Agency, and Global Perspectives requirements.

 Transformative Core Education pathway

 This pathway discussed strategies for teaching key transferrable skills of a liberal arts education, working with students who resist taking required courses, and boosting student learning through the incorporation of “high impact” practices and pedagogies.